Updated June 7, 2021

 Sha’ab Samadai Reef (Dolphin House): nearby offshore reef, has some shallow areas and drop-offs, swim-throughs, a cave, and pinnacles, a horseshoe-shaped reef with the interior of the horseshoe a sheltered lagoon, a very tolerant pod of spinner dolphins is often there swimming close to divers, the coral reef and other marine life is attractive, currents are generally mild, suitable for all levels of diver

-Abu Dabbab: located 30 kilometers (19 miles) to the north of Marsa Alam, 21 meters (70 feet) maximum depth, shore access, reef with a sandy bottom and little current, there are 2 resident dugongs and a number of tolerant green turtles, guitar sharks may also appear, intriguing resident macro critters include thorny seahorses, hairy pygmy pipehorses, and ghost pipefish, visibility can be poor at times, suitable for all levels of diver
+Abu Dabbab: located 30 kilometers (19 miles) to the north of Marsa Alam, 21 meters (70 feet) maximum depth, shore access, a reef with a sandy bottom and little current, there are 2 resident dugongs and a number of tolerant green turtles, guitar sharks may also appear, intriguing resident macro critters include thorny seahorses, hairy pygmy pipehorses, and ghost pipefish, visibility can be poor at times, suitable for all levels of diver

 Shaab Marsa Alam: located just in front of Marsa Alam, beautiful hard corals with black snappers, yellow goatfish, and occasional whitetip reef sharks and tuna, also a wreck sunk 20 years ago in 12 meters (40 feet) on the south side of the reef with lots of fish including crocodile fish and barracuda, dolphins may also make an appearance, suitable for all levels of diver